 Biology is the study of living things.
-The AS/A2 course is a continuation from GCSE and so you will recognise some of the topic titles below but of course they will be studied in much greater depth.
+The AS/A2 course is a continuation from GCSE or Double Award Biology and so you will recognise some of the topic titles below but of course they will be studied in much greater depth.
 It is important that you have an enquiring mind and want to develop your scientific skills, whilst enjoying the challenge of increasing your knowledge about the natural world.